cosmosdevs/GameOfZones/README.md

 Registration is closed.

-## Game of Zones Phase 1
+## Phase 1: Liveness

-Starting on May 1st, the iqlusion team has launched the iqlusion Game of Zones Hub.
+Starting on May 1st, the iqlusion team has launched the iqlusion Game of Zones Hub. **Phase 1 of the competition will launch on Wednesday, May 6th at 12AM PST/ 7AM UTC.** The Game of Zones scoreboard will be available to participants several hours after the competition kicks off.

 The Genesis [file](goz-genesis.json) is this repo.